WAC Clearinghouse Writing Guide

 Communication Approach

 Design the Illustration to fit the communication.
-Don't copy a table from a journal article and used it as an overhead transparency.
+Don't copy a table from a journal article and used it in a poster session.
 Seldom will the text be larger enough for the audience to see.
-You'll need to redesign, and perhaps simply the table when presenting the information as an overhead transparency.
+You'll need to redesign, and perhaps simply the table when presenting the information as a poster session.

 While color photographs can be converted to black and white photographs for printing, they often lose quality and produce inferior black and white photographs.
 If the final Illustrations is a black and white photography, shoot black and white negative, have black and white prints made and submit them with your report or article.